Dagzy/NodeGitBook/docs/javascript_library/06-Express-Server/06-jwt/03-user-token/01-jwt-package.md

 # USER TOKEN
 ---
 We have successfully set up user accounts in our database.
 Until we set up authentication, however, it doesn't really do us much good.
-Let's install `jwt` and get it set up for use within our database.
+We previously installed `jwt` when you originally made your package.json file, but now we'll get it set up for use within our database.

 <hr>